Mijalski/MyBlog/content/posts/ef-core-soft-delete.md

 {{< /code >}}

 We are halfway there, now we need to set those columns by intercepting the `SaveChanges` calls.
-For this purpose let's create a method, that will check the EFCore internal `ChangeTracker` for any candidates implementig `ISoftDelete` interface to be removed and replacing their state with `EntityState.Modified` and setting the appropriate columns.
+For this purpose let's create a method, that will check the EFCore internal `ChangeTracker` for any candidates implementing `ISoftDelete` interface to be removed and replacing their state with `EntityState.Modified` and setting the appropriate columns.

 {{< code language=csharp >}}